Pam Foss, Sculptor

 I am a native of Atlantic City, New Jersey.
 I was drawn to the visual arts at an early age, receiving my first formal training at Arts High School in Newark, New Jersey.
 Unable to afford college, I immediately entered the workforce and married a few years later spending the next several years raising our three children.

 I studied sculpture on my own and by apprenticing with various artists as time permitted while my children were growing-up.
 My career as a visual artist began in 1980 with an emphasis on creating a series of equine and wildlife bronze sculptures.

 The current phase of my career is primarily devoted to creating abstract bas-relief sculpture in a variety of media including hand-made paper, resin, bronze, and Styrofoam as well as a series of Duchamp inspired dioramas in a box depicting some of the most influential galleries and studios in the history of modern art.

 My inspiration comes from having been fortunate enough to live an amazing, well-travelled life that has provided me with an endless number of intriguing subjects for my work.

-Ohio State University Veterinary Center, 2016
+Ohio State University College of Veterinary Medicine 2016

 Calvert School, Baltimore, Maryland 2004